Questions and complaints

 You might prefer to contact the Information Centre by phone or by facsimile.

-If you chose to mail your complaint, the address is:
+If you chose to mail your complaint or information request, the address is:

 Place du Portage I

 50 Victoria Street, Room C‑114

 As a result of joint efforts by the International Consumer Protection and Enforcement Network, and consumer protection agencies from 36 countries, users can file complaints about misleading cross-border electronic commerce, get tips for safe shopping online and learn how to contact consumer agencies around the world at www.econsumer.gov.